psyklopp/AdityaBhardwaj-dev/content/posts/013-job-hunting-week-1.md

 - I am not applying to jobs at the moment.
 Want to do the thesis defense with some preparation!
 - Pretty sure that I got the flow of my presentation sorted out.
 - Still thinking about the career choice.

+# 27 June - Thursday

+- I was up all night trying to finish the presentation.
+- It is nearly done!
+Just one more day and it will be show time :)